CodeXCourses/level-1-course-content/week-1/project-assignment.md

 **Turn in**  a link to your GitHub repo/Replit Repl.

 **Reflection (5-10 min):** In addition to turning in your work, you must also write a short reflection on the work you did.
 Write 3-5 sentences telling what learned, what was difficult, and what you would do differently next time.

+## Rubric

+### Changes

+Limited: One or fewer changes made to content or README.md

+Partial: Changes made to content or README.md with a commit message.

+Complete: At least 3 changes made to content or README.md with commit messages.

+### Readme

+Limited: Most sections of README missing and incomplete.

+Partial: README contains and about, roadmap, contact, and acknowledgement sections, but may be incomplete.

+Complete: README contains sections that introduce project, what it does, who is behind it, and what the future goals are.
+(Sections: about, roadmap, contact, and acknowledgement)